-3.9.2 Gaps at Ends and Edges
+3.9.2 Intersections and Abutting Edges of Exposed Wood Members and Wood Cover

-The penetration of ignition into gaps formed by char contraction at unbonded wood member ends and edges shall be taken as twice the char depth, $2a{char}$.
-The char penetration into the gap need not be increased by the 1.2 factor required for structural calculations in 3.2.3.
+Char penetration between intersections and abutting edges of exposed wood members and wood cover shall be designed in accordance with 3.2.4.
 Protection of connections at ends and edges of wood members shall address this penetration to ensure the provisions of 3.9.1 are met.